-During our 3 months living in Chiang Mai with kids, we made sure we took advantage of all that the city had to offer a family.
+This is a thorough guide of things to do in Chiang Mai with kids!
+During our 3 months living in Chiang Mai with kids (10& 12 yrs), we made sure we took advantage of all that the city had to offer a family.
 We found that things are well documented for singles and couples, but there just wasn’t much on the internet for families.
 So if you are looking for short term apartment rentals Chiang Mai, places to eat in Chiang Mai or Things to do in Chiang Mai with kids, then you will love our Family Friendly Chiang Mai guide.
-Here are some of our favorite activities in Chiang Mai, which are great things to do in Chiang Mai for kids or without.
-So if you don’t have kids, this is still a great guide to Chiang Mai for you too!
+Here are some of our favorite fun things to do in Chiang Mai with kids.
+If you don’t have kids, this is still a great guide to Chiang Mai for you too!